Hisaacs/Weather-Dashboard/README.md

  4. UV index,
  5. Also a 5 day forecast.

-* A vanilla css stylesheet, and the jQuery file weather.js

 ## Technologies Used
 •	JQuery: Used for event listeners of parent and children elements as well as to store and